-- BSN: mandatory in the case of a Dutch resident. - Buitenlands TIN (foreign TIN, or Tax Identification number): for identification of non-residents. - Buitenlands nationaal ID (foreign national ID): for identification of non-residents.
+- BSN: mandatory in the case of a Dutch resident. - Buitenlands TIN (foreign TIN, or Tax Identification number): for identification of non-residents, provided it is permitted to use and submit this for the Dutch DGS. - Buitenlands nationaal ID (foreign national ID): For identification of non-residents, provided it is permitted to use and submit this for the Dutch DGS.
 A condition is that it must be a unique identifier in the country of origin, as in the case of the BSN for Dutch residents.

 These data are submitted in the data model in the "natural person identification" entity.
 If several such identifying data items are available for a natural person (for example a BSN and a foreign national ID in the case of dual nationality), all available data must be submitted.
-The country of issue of the formal identifying data item must be recorded.
+Here, submitting a BSN is mandatory.
+Banks will